lludriga/remove-horizontal-noise/README.md

 ```

-## Example Usage

-video_analyzer = VideoAnalyzer("input_video.mp4", "output_video.mp4")
-video_analyzer.process_video()

 Main Pipeline

 1. Initialization: Create an instance of VideoAnalyzer with the input and output video paths.
 2. Reading Frames: Read frames from the input video.
-3. Preprocessing: Preprocess the frames to select the noisy ones.
+3. Preprocessing: Preprocess the frames to select the noisy ones or apply filters.
-4. Fourier Transform: Apply Fourier Transform to remove horizontal noise.
 5. PCA: Apply PCA to decompose and recompose the frames.
 6. ICA: Apply ICA to decompose and recompose the frames.
 7. Writing Frames: Write the processed frames to the output video.

-Conclusion

-This pipeline provides a robust framework for denoising video data using a combination of Fourier Transform, PCA, and ICA.
-The VideoAnalyzer class coordinates the entire process, ensuring seamless integration and processing of video frames.
+## TODO
+- [ ] Look at tensor decomposition (TensorPCA, Tucker, CP, etc.)